• Mental Health

 The lack of accessible mental health care professionals is perhaps one of the greatest barriers.
 The accessibility barrier can be geographic, financial (including lack of insurance coverage), lack of disability access at the provider’s office, or finding providers who understand the specific relationship of the chronic illness to the mental health issues presented.”

-Fortunately, therapists have now widely adopted teletherapy (video-based therapy) because of the pandemic.
+Fortunately, therapists have now widely adopted teletherapy (video-based therapy).
 Both in-person and online therapy have been shown to be effective.
 Online therapy has made quality mental healthcare more accessible and convenient for everyone, including those living with a chronic illness.

-Figuring out how to live with a chronic illness can be stressful, but there are many things you can do that can help.
-When someone believes that changes are manageable and are confident in their ability to maintain control over their future, stress is less pronounced.2 That’s easier said than done!
+Figuring out how to cope with chronic illness can be stressful, but there are many things you can do that can help.
+When someone believes that changes are manageable and is confident in their ability to maintain control over their future, stress is less pronounced.2 That’s easier said than done!
 However, over time, identifying specific coping strategies that work for you can help you to regain a sense of balance.

 Arzt suggests, “Seeking out ways to remain connected to others through support or social groups, finding passions that can be fulfilled even with the challenges of the illness and even more importantly can be shared with others, are vital to maintaining a sense of purpose and connection with the world.
 Seeking professional help when the mental health issues arise can be equally important.”

-Here are seven tips for coping with chronic illness and mental health:
+Here are six tips for coping with chronic illness and mental health:

 Chronic illness can feel isolating and overwhelming.
 Social support has been associated with positive adjustment to illness.14 Identifying your support system and reaching out for help can take away some of the burden of chronic disease.
 For example, asking someone to attend an appointment with you, to pick up groceries, or to be a listening presence can be very helpful and provide you with relief.